United States involvement in regime change: 2011–2017: Syria

 In April 2011, after the outbreak of the Syrian civil war in early 2011, three U.S. Senators, Republicans John McCain and Lindsey Graham and Independent Joe Lieberman, urged President Barack Obama in a joint statement to "state unequivocally" that "it is time to go" for President Bashar al-Assad.
 In August 2011, the U.S. government called on Assad to "step aside" and imposed an oil embargo against the Syrian government.
 Starting in 2013, the U.S. provided training, weapons, and money to vetted moderate Syrian rebels, and in 2014, the Supreme Military Council.
 In 2015, Obama reaffirmed that "Assad must go".

 In March 2017, Ambassador Nikki Haley told a group of reporters that the US's priority in Syria was no longer on "getting Assad out."
 Earlier that day at a news conference in Ankara, Secretary of State Rex Tillerson also said that the "longer term status of President Assad will be decided by the Syrian people."
 While the US Defense Department's program to aid predominantly Kurdish rebels fighting the Islamic State of Iraq and the Levant (ISIL) continued, it was revealed in July 2017 that US President Donald Trump had ordered a "phasing out" of the CIA's support for anti-Assad rebels.
+Ultimately, the Assad regime fell in the 2024 Syrian opposition offensives spearheaded by Hay'at Tahrir al-Sham (HTS), the Syrian National Army (SNA), and the Southern Operations Room (SOR).

 2019: Bolivia

-In November 2019, there was a coup in Bolivia to oust president Evo Morales, who then went into exile in Argentina.
+In November 2019, Bolivian president Evo Morales resigned in what he and some US lawmakers called a coup; Morales then went into exile in Argentina.
 Morales claimed the following month that the U.S. had plotted to oust him for choosing to seek lithium extraction partnerships with Russia and China.

-In the aftermath of the coup, and following the elections which brought back the socialist Movimiento al Socialismo to power, the U.S. faced allegations that it had supported the coup and Morales' removal.
+In the aftermath, following the elections which brought back the socialist Movimiento al Socialismo to power, the coup narrative was proven false, but the U.S. still faced allegations that it had supported Morales' removal, including Justice Department pressure against MIT researchers whose work argued that Morales' reelection for a fourth term was legitimate.

+2020s

+2025–2026: Greenland

+As president in 2025, Trump renewed annexation threats against Greenland and refused to rule out military force.
+After the military intervention removing Maduro from office in 2026, Trump again threatened military action "whether they like it or not".
+The United States in 2025 had also set up influencers and intelligence agencies to spy in Greenland and perform "covert influence operations", resulting in two US ambassador summons by Denmark.